codepoetpbowden/ConnectedLivingSpace/plugins/ConnectedLivingSpace/Distribution/README.txt

 changelog:
 ----------
+release v 1.2.5.0
+* New: Refactored to support KSP 1.3
+* New: Implemented Localization system.
+Now it is possible to translate CLS into other languages.
+English included to start.
+* New: Revised Crew and part display window for spaces.  now takes less real estate, and is more intuitive.
+* New: Revised Space selection buttons to make it easier to tell which space is selected.
+Now buttons toggle to allow deselection of a space.

 release v 1.2.4.2
 * New: Added a custom event to notify mods that the CLS vessel data has been refreshed.
 * New: Added a some configs per GitHub issue and PR 79 Thanks Kerbas-ad-Astra!